GluuFederation/docs-de-prod/docs/source/operation/vault.md

 ## Strategies for Unsealing Vault

 Vault uses [seal and unseal](https://www.vaultproject.io/docs/concepts/seal.html) to lock/unlock the secrets.
-When Vault server started, it remains in sealed state until unseal process is successfully executed.
+When a Vault server starts, it remains ina  sealed state until the unseal process is successfully executed.
-Note that when Vault server is stopped or restarted, Vault will be sealed again, hence we need to determine strategies on how to unseal Vault upfront before deploying Vault container.
+Note that when the Vault server is stopped or restarted, it will be sealed again, so we need to determine strategies on how to unseal Vault upfront before deploying Vault container.

 There are 2 ways to unseal Vault: